 1. Clinical Risk Management (ensure our services are safe and minimising risk of errors)

 - Our clinic culture encourage staff to report incidents, risks and near misses

-- Incident Management policy on how to assess and investigates incidents
+- We have an Incident Management policy on investigation and management of incidents

-- Clinical policies are developed according to evidence based guidelines
+- Clinical treatment policies are developed according to evidence based medical guidelines

 - Clinical risks and safety policies are reviewed on a regular basis and updated as required